That’s why they have you as project manager.

 PRINCE2® identifies four ‘organizational perspectives’ for project risk.
 PRINCE2® calls them the Strategic, Programme, Project, and Operational perspectives.
 Those labels need some explanation.
 You can find that explanation within PRINCE2® and in the TSO source Management of Risk: Guidance for Practitioners (also available from AXELOS).

 Here’s a more direct way of looking at those organizational perspectives.
-Those ‘organizational perspectives’ are a really a nice way of separating four categories of project objective.
+Those ‘organizational perspectives’ are really a nice way of separating four categories of project objective.

 - Strategic objectives are project effects on the positioning and capabilities of the client enterprise, or perhaps affecting the whole industry and marketplace.
 Achievement of strategic objectives may be hard to measure in numbers, and may be disputed years later, but those objectives can be overwhelmingly important.
 Strategic objectives have the longest life, typically spanning many years, with no defined end-point.
 At the end of the project, you will still be guessing whether they will have been achieved.